JinkiJung/Tasc/docs/source/basicConcept.rst

 Flow
 ^^^^^^^^^^^^
-Flow is post processing of Tasc consists of three parts: Evaluation, Feedback, and link to the next Tasc.
+Flow is post processing of Tasc to control the flow afterward and consists of three parts: Evaluation, Feedback, and link to the next Tasc.
 Evaluation can be made through an equation with the measurements as variables resulting a float value.
 Feedback then shows effects corresponding the score, which represents the user's performance through either a positive or negative way.
 Flow also provides link to the next Tasc based on the evaluation score.